-Welcome to Kynance Class Summer Term
+Welcome to Kynance Class Autumn Term 2019

 This is the storymap for our class story called Wild.
 Ask your child to retell the story using the map.
 We have only just started so there will probably be lots of gaps at the moment but it won't be long before we all know it.